ldu2/PDFRedactor/README.md

 When you upload your file, **you are not sending it anywhere**.
 The browser is only using it as input to edit it. **The files only stays in your computer.**

 ## Google Analytics
 Added Google tag to track the traffic of the public demo page.
-If you are forking the entire repo (not recommanded) instead of the specific version of the PDFRedactor, please REMOVE the tag from /doc/index.html
+If you are forking the entire repo instead of the specific build (Angular7/JS) of the PDFRedactor, please REMOVE the tag from /docs/index.html